One Big Beautiful Bill Act Summary: What High-Income Households Need to Know

 What can you expect from AMT under the new legislation?

-The OBBBA has an exemption phase-out of $500,000 for single filers and $1 million for those married filing jointly (adjusted for inflation each year after 2026).
-These figures are lower than the rates that applied pre-OBBBA, alongside increased exemption phase-outs (25 to 50 percent for 2026).
-This all means that more people are likely to owe alternative minimum tax moving forward.
+The OBBBA lowered the exemption phase-out to $500,000 for single filers and $1 million for those married filing jointly.
+These figures are lower than the rates that applied pre-OBBBA, alongside increased exemption phase-out rates (which jumped from 25 to 50 percent for 2026).
+This means that more people are likely to owe alternative minimum tax moving forward.

 Charitable Giving Changes

 One of the areas that permits tax filers in high-income brackets to minimize their taxable income while making a difference is charitable contributions.
 Under the OBBBA, there is a new floor that requires filers to contribute more than 0.5 percent of their AGI to deduct their contributions.
-The only deductions that are deductible are those above this floor.
+Only deductions above this floor are deductible.

 That being said, there are also caps on what you can give and deduct.
 If you fall into tax bracket seven, your deductions are capped at 35 percent of your income.